containers/prometheus-podman-exporter/README.md

 Prometheus exporter for podman v4.x environment exposing containers, pods, images, volumes and networks information.

-prometheus-podman-exporter uses the podman v4.x (libpod) library to fetch the statistics and not rest api (no need to enable podman.socket service).
+prometheus-podman-exporter uses the podman v4.x (libpod) library to fetch the statistics and therefore no need to enable podman.socket service unless using the container image.

 - [**Installation**](#installation)
 - [**Usage and Options**](#usage-and-options)